The American Dream

 Misconception 2: Taking a year off to travel will ruin my career.

 Because so few people in this country travel the world, it becomes a point of interest when someone finds out what you did.
 Turn that one-year employment gap in your resume into a positive by mentioning what it did for you as a person and how that makes you valuable to a prospective employer.
 Add your international travel experience into cover letters just as you would job experiences.
+Talk about your time volunteering in Laos or learning Spanish in Guatemala.

 Isn’t standing out what we were always taught was important when writing resumes and cover letters?
 What better way to stand out than to have experiences and attributes that very few other people have?